nathanperkins/os1/README.md

 - `-v "$(pwd):/workspace"` - uses [docker volumes](https://docs.docker.com/storage/volumes/) to map the current local directory to a directory inside the container.
 This allows you to use your local files inside the container and have the changes synced both ways.
 - `--rm` - deletes the container itself and any anonymous volumes when done.
 This does not affect your workspace volume that was explicitly mapped above.
 - `-w "/workspace"` - opens the container `/workspace` as the current working directory.
-- `--name os1` - names the container "os1" so that you can easily start it again as needed.
 - `nathanperkins/os1` - the name of the image on Docker Hub, [found here](https://hub.docker.com/r/nathanperkins/os1)